rmhubbert/ubi-animate/README.md

 # UbiAnimate

-UbiAnimate is a lightweight & customisable CSS Animation library for toast / snackbar type notifications.
+UbiAnimate is a fast & lightweight CSS Animation library for toast / snackbar type notifications.

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/get-npm) to install foobar.
+You can use [npm](https://www.npmjs.com/get-npm) to install.

 ```bash
 npm install ubi-animate